wifiphisher/wifiphisher/docs/contribute.rst

 .. _yapf: https://github.com/google/yapf
 .. _sphinx: http://www.sphinx-doc.org/en/stable/

-If you are new to Github, Git or our project coding standards take a look at the following:
+If you are new to Github, Git or our project coding standards you can find them below.

 - :ref:`code_req_label`
 - :ref:`pull_request_label`